Pyrolysis: 5 heat transfer systems

 The salts are safe for people, posing no fire or pressure build-up risks.
 Molten salts are sustainable; they can be reused for many years and have the same composition as fertilisers.

-Compared with the other available heat transfer systems, molten salts usage gives even heating, consumes less energy, is cost-effective, environmentally friendly, and has a solid safety record for people.
+Compared with the other available heat transfer systems, molten salts usage gives even heating, consumes less energy, is cost-effective, better for the environment, and has a solid safety record during production.
+Choosing a heat transfer system depends on the temperature, heating rate, and product mix required.

 If you liked reading this article, we recommend the following content: